What is RNA sequencing?

 What can we learn from RNA sequencing?

-- We don’t know the function of many genes.
+- Gene functions: We don’t know the function of many genes.
 Looking at when and where a gene is switched on or off can help us understand what it might be doing.

 Article written by Olivia Edwards, PhD Student at the Wellcome Sanger Institute